theupdateframework/taps/tap1.md

 Because the TAPs are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.

+# TAP Types

+There are two kinds of TAP:
+1. A **Standardization** TAP proposes new features for, or changes to existing behavior of, the TUF specification.
+2. An **Informational** TAP describes a design issue, general guideline or information for TUF implementers.

 # TAP Workflow

 ## Consensus Builder

-The consensus builder for the TUF specification is Prof. Justin Cappos of the NYU's Secure Systems Lab.
+The consensus builder for the TUF specification is Prof. Justin Cappos of the NYU Secure Systems Lab.
 Ultimate authority for changes to the TUF specification, including changes proposed through this TAP process, falls to the specification's consensus builder.

 ## TAP Editors